-Because each branch is different, each member of the military is encouraged to take two steps when trying to formalize a POA:
+Because each branch is different, each member of the military is encouraged to take three steps when trying to formalize a POA:

-- Acquire a document exclusive to a permanent residence.
+- Seek out an non-JAG attorney and acquire a document exclusive to a permanent residence

 Military Power of Attorney Forms

-Interestingly enough, Marines are trusted with an actual form while the remaining four military branches are asked to make an appointment with their local JAG office.
+Interestingly enough and as the websites suggest, Marines are trusted with an actual form while the remaining four military branches are asked to make an appointment with their local JAG office.

 Why Military need more than one form